lackofbindings/ORLModules/README.md

 ### Stencil Options

-> ⚠️ Deprecated with ORL 6.4.0+, stencil options are now included by default.
+> ⚠️ The Stencil Options module is deprecated with ORL 7.0.0+, stencil options are now included by default.

 This Module provides the standard stencil masking options (stencil mask value, pass/fail/comparison, etc.)